vishwas37/iPhone-Killer/README.md

 <h1 align="center">iPhone Killer 

-Malicious code that renders an iPhone permanently disabled while running a configuration profile.
+Malicious code that completely cripples an iPhone and renders it unusable while running a configuration profile.
 </p><hr>